open-make/BUAgrant_OSH/discussion_doc.md

 ### FAIR hardware

  We will consider both the production of a DOI for a snapshot of the repository (via Zenodo, Dspace or GIN), or the production of a paper similar to what JOSS is doing, or via a OJS system, as is developed in the [modern publishing project in Hamburg](https://oa-pub.hos.tuhh.de/en/).

  We will also consider the use of RRID as a PID, in order to facilitate hardware citation in the material and method section of a paper.

+ We will also start to work on the recognition of hardware as a specific type of research ouptuts.
+This may include some collaborative work with datacite to get a specific publication type for hardware.

  In both approach specific metadata schema will be used to label these digital object as hardware documentation.
 We will work in collaboration with datacite to allow this (?).